 - Petroleum and Geothermal Information (WAPIMS) WAPIMS is a database of titles, wells, geophysical surveys, and other petroleum and geothermal energy exploration and production data.

-- Deep seismic and magnetotelluric surveys Seismic and MT surveys provide a key to the geological evolution of the Australian lithosphere during some 4 billion years of Earth history.
+- Deep crustal seismic reflection, passive seismic and magnetotelluric (MT) surveys Seismic and MT surveys provide a key to the geological evolution of the Australian lithosphere during some 4 billion years of Earth history.

 - Exploration Incentive Scheme (EIS) EIS supports exploration in Western Australia through precompetitive data and a co-funding program for innovative exploration drilling.

 - Core library services and drillcore The department’s core libraries hold a wealth of petroleum and mineral drillcore and core-related information.